German Music - Fast Facts

-The works of Hidegard of Bingen, Germany’s 12th century mystic Abbess and a prolific writer and composer of Christian music and texts, are believed to have been the first phase on Germany’s musical path.
+Works by Hidegard of Bingen, Germany’s 12th century mystic Abbess and prolific writer and composer of Christian music and texts, are thought to be the first phase of the country's musical path.

-Germany has 84 publicly-funded opera houses, which is one seventh of the world total of 560 permanent and professional opera houses.
+Germany has 84 publicly-funded opera houses, one seventh of the world total of 560 permanent and professional opera houses.

 Countrywide there are 133 symphony orchestras, many directed by star international conductors.

-Each of Germany’s 16 Laender has an individual cultural center instead of there being one national organization, and this leads to a tremendous diversity as to what it is possible to offer in music, art and culture throughout the country.
+Instead of one national organization each of Germany’s 16 Länder has an individual cultural center, this leads to a tremendous diversity as to what it is offered in music, art and culture throughout the country.